Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Appendix. Approximation by maps between two manifolds

 Let $ X $ be equipped with $ |\cdot|_{bmu} $.
 Now, in the proof of \cite[Lemma 83 in Chapter 7]{HJ14}, we have $ K = \lip \Psi \leq 1 + \lip \varphi $ (in the new norm $ |\cdot|_{bmu} $, the Lipschitz constant of $ \Psi $ can be calculated more precisely); also, in \cite[Theorem 84 in Chapter 7]{HJ14}, the constant $ C $ can be taken as $ K $.
-Since \cite[Theorem H]{HJ10} is a consequence of Lemma 69 and Theorem 84 in \cite[Chapter 7]{HJ14}, we see $ C_1 $ can be taken as $ K(1 + \varepsilon) $ for the norm $ |\cdot|_{bmu} $ and so $ K_{u}(1 + \lip\varphi)(1 + \varepsilon) $ for the original norm $ |\cdot| $ of $ X $ where $ \varepsilon > 0 $ is any small constant. \end{proof}
+Since \cite[Theorem H]{HJ10} is a consequence of Lemma 69 and Theorem 84 in \cite[Chapter 7]{HJ14}, we see $ C_1 $ can be taken as $ K(1 + \varepsilon) $ for the norm $ |\cdot|_{bmu} $ and so $ K_{u}(1 + \lip\varphi)(1 + \varepsilon) $ for the original norm $ |\cdot| $ of $ X $, where $ \varepsilon > 0 $ is any small constant. \end{proof}

-We refer the readers to see \cite{JS13, HJ10} and \cite[Chapter 7]{HJ14} for more details about property (A).
-The approximation of Lipschitz maps by smooth and Lipschitz maps between two general Banach spaces is still open and the related result is much less; see also \cite[Problem 110, p.
+We refer readers to \cite{JS13, HJ10} and \cite[Chapter 7]{HJ14} for more details about property (A).
+The approximation of Lipschitz maps by smooth and Lipschitz maps between two general Banach spaces remains an open problem, and related results are much less developed; see also \cite[Problem 110, p.
 464]{HJ14}.